MaroofKhan/MC-Design-and-Interface-BSCS510/README.md

 #Remote Labyrinth
+Final project for course# BSCS510, Department of Computer Science, University of Karachi.

 ##Objective:
 Control a labyrinth, via servo motors, which, in turn are controlled by an android device, via Bluetooth.